AbdelazizHanzaz/laravel_articles_web_app/README.md

-# laravel_articles_web_app
+# Articles Web App

-This is a web application built with Laravel that allows users to create, read, update, and delete articles.
-The app provides a user-friendly interface for managing articles with features such as pagination, search, sorting, image upload, and authentication.
+This is a web application for managing articles.
+It allows users to create, read, update, and delete articles, and provides features such as pagination, search, sorting, image upload, and authentication.

+## Technologies Used

+- Laravel
+- PHP
+- MySQL (or your preferred database)
+- HTML
+- CSS (with Tailwind CSS)

+## Key Features and Functionalities

+- Create, read, update, and delete articles
+- Pagination for displaying a limited number of articles per page
+- Search functionality to find articles by title or content
+- Sorting of articles by title or published date
+- Image upload for articles
+- User authentication and authorization

 ## Installation

 1. Clone the repository: